 By settling and financing in RMB, you have the opportunity to deepen your relationships with your Chinese trade partners, giving you the opportunity to negotiate better pricing by reducing foreign exchange and financing costs.

 Our complete range of funding solutions can help you use RMB to manage working capital, fund expansion, boost your profile with Asian investors and match receipts with payments.
-Our end-to-end debt solutions include RMB denominated loans by accessing RMB Capital Markets.
-Structured Commodity Finance provides structured RMB solutions to meet your supply chain financing requirements.
+Our end-to-end debt solutions which includes RMB denominated loans, provides financing to meet your supply chain requirements.

 At Westpac, we emphasise the importance of minimising risk when doing business overseas.
 Our risk management solutions give you the ability to manage and reduce currency exchange exposures or even RMB-denominated commodity price risk exposures, catering to both onshore and offshore requirements.

 The ability to negotiate and make payments in RMB gives you a key competitive advantage when doing business in China.
 At Westpac Institutional Bank, our RMB business and banking solutions provide you with a better way to do business.

 Save money - Making payments to Chinese suppliers in renminbi may help you negotiate better prices by reducing transaction costs